MGDIS/data-repository/README.md

   ...
 }
 ```
-> NOTE : kind will be use to create the table (if needed)
+> NOTE : kind will be use as table name

 ## JSON to SQL